jamescherti/bash-stdops/README.md

 ## Scripts

-### rgfind
+### rgfiles

-The `rgfind` bash script recursively search the specified directory and print the list of file paths to standard output.
+The `rgfiles` bash script recursively search the specified directory and print the list of file paths to standard output.
 By default, the it ignores:
 - `.git` directories,
 - files that match `.gitignore` rules,
 - and binary files.